Un-Real-AI/data_engineering_challenge/readme.md

-# Data Engineering Challenge - 42Hacks
+# Engineering Challenge - 42Hacks

-Welcome to the data engineering challenge!
+Welcome to the engineering challenge!
 Your goal is to extract, transform, and make data available to other users through an API.

 ## Challenge Objective